VerifiedXBlockchain/VerifiedX-Docs/docs/core/build-instructions.md

 Install the latest dotnet sdk from here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0 Once that is installed follow steps below.

-1. Create a directory for RBX and then open command prompt in admin and navigate to that directory.
+1. Create a directory for VFX and then open command prompt in admin and navigate to that directory.
 2. Please ensure you have a working version of git installed.
 3. a) Clone the repo with git. `git clone https://github.com/VerifiedXBlockchain/VerifiedX-Core.git`
    b) Download the already packaged release https://github.com/VerifiedXBlockchain/VerifiedX-Core/releases/.
 If you do this please navigate to folder you downloaded binaries from and skip to step 8.